dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     2. Calculate R1 plus half the updated lateral size of the target to generate a result R2.
-    3. Calculate R2 plus the updated lateral centre of the target to generate a new lateral parent edge (LPE).
+    3. Calculate R2 plus the updated lateral centre of the target to generate a new parent lateral edge (PLE).
-    4. Calculate LPE minus half the updated lateral size of the parent's first child to generate a result R3.
+    4. Calculate PLE minus half the updated lateral size of the parent's first child to generate a result R3.
     5. Update the first child's lateral centre to R3.
-    6. Decrement LPE by the updated lateral size of the first child.
+    6. Decrement PLE by the updated lateral size of the first child.
     7. Repeat the calculation from step 4 but with the second child, then the third child, and so on until all the target's siblings have had their lateral centres updated.